 - Stiff neck

-For any patient who is suspected of having meningitis, it is important to perform a lumbar puncture (” spinal tap”), in which spinal fluid (known as cerebrospinal fluid, or CSF) is collected for testing.
-If you are looking for GenFX then read more .
+For any patient who is suspected of having meningitis, it is important to perform a lumbar puncture a.k.a. “spinal tap” where spinal fluid (known as cerebrospinal fluid, or CSF) is collected for testing.

 - Blood culture